openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronDetectionOutput_6.md

 3. Clips boxes to image;
 4. Applies *score_threshold* on detection scores;
 5. Applies non-maximum suppression class-wise with *nms_threshold*;
-6. If total number of detections then operation leaves only *max_detections_per_image* detections.
+6. Operation leaves only *max_detections_per_image* detections if total number of detections is more, otherwise ???.

 **Attributes**: